JAAulde/cookies/README.md

 Get one or a list of cookies, set cookies, delete cookies, test if the browser accepts cookies.
 When JSON support is available, any JS value can be set to a cookie--it will be automatically serialized before being written, and un-serialzied on read.

+**jQuery Plugin:** The jQuery plugin which was once distributed directly with this library has been [moved to its own project](https://github.com/JAAulde/jquery-cookies) (which depends on this one).

 [![GitHub version](https://badge.fury.io/gh/JAAulde%2Fcookies.png)](http://badge.fury.io/gh/JAAulde%2Fcookies)
 [![Bower version](https://badge.fury.io/bo/jaaulde-cookies.png)](http://badge.fury.io/bo/jaaulde-cookies)
 [![NPM version](https://badge.fury.io/js/jaaulde-cookies.png)](http://badge.fury.io/js/jaaulde-cookies)